janvanmansum/easy-public-doc/src/main/resources/markdown/sword2.md

 #### Structure and Semantics of `files.xml`

 `files.xml` describes the payload files of the deposited package.
-There is currently no XML schema for it.
-It must comply with the following rules:
+In addition to the [files XML schema] it must comply with the following rules:

 * The document element must be `files`.